It’s All Inclusive

 Weather, month by month

-Approximate climate normals for Cabo San Lucas / San José del Cabo and Banderas Bay — planning guidance, not a forecast.
+Approximate climate normals for Cabo San Lucas / San José del Cabo and Banderas Bay: planning guidance, not a forecast.
+A deeper tint is a higher number, read within its own row.

 Round by round